0xNirvana/Writeups/Nmap/nmap_writeup.md

 	```
 	nmap -oX <target_ip>
 	```
-	* When performing the scan it can be handy to save the output of the scan so that it can used in future to check some major or minor details of the scan.
+	* When performing the scan it can be handy to save the output of the scan so that it can be used in the future to check some major or minor details of the scan.

 9. Aggressive Scan: `-A`
 	```
 	nmap -A <target_ip>
 	```
-	* When want in depth details of a scan we can use this switch as it is capable of performing OS detection, version detection, script scanning and traceroute all together.
+	* When want in-depth details of a scan we can use this switch as it is capable of performing OS detection, version detection, script scanning and traceroute all together.

 10. Max Scan Speed: `-T5`
 	```